What is the ICC?

 Co-ops are organizations and businesses that are owned and operated collectively, for the mutual benefit of their members.
 In 1844, a group of English textile workers formed a shop to purchase goods they couldn’t afford by themselves.
 This group, later known as The Rochdale Society of Equitable Pioneers, was the first official cooperative.
 Today, co-ops exist in variety of sectors, such as farming, retail, manufacturing, energy, and (of course) housing.

 Struggling college students established the first housing co-op in Ann Arbor in 1932.
 Others quickly followed their example.
 In 1944, the houses formed the Inter-Cooperative Council to coordinate operations of the co-ops.
 We’ve been here ever since!
 We’re now one of the largest student housing co-ops in the country.
-For more on the ICC’s history, please explore our [History section/timeline].
+For more on the ICC’s history, take a look at our timelines.

 We, the member-owners of the Inter-cooperative Council, envision an affordable living community in which equal, and educated members work together to further the cooperative movement.